 Paraphrasing the work of others by altering a few words and changing their order, or by closely following the structure of their argument is plagiarism if you do not give due acknowledgement to the author whose work you are using.
 A passing reference to the original author in your own text may not be enough; you must ensure that you do not create the misleading impression that the paraphrased wording or the sequence of ideas is entirely your own.

 It is important to reference or cite correctly, according to the conventions of your discipline.
-As well as listing your sources (ie in a bibliography), you must indicate, using a footnote or an in-text reference, where a quoted passage comes from.
-Additionally, you should not include anything in your references or bibliography that you have not actually consulted.
-If you cannot gain access to a primary source you must make it clear in your citation that your knowledge of the work has been derived from a secondary text.
+As well as listing your sources (ie in a bibliography), you must also indicate, using a footnote or an in-text reference, where a quoted passage comes from.
+Additionally, you should not include anything in your references or bibliography that you have not actually consulted or copy footnotes used in a secondary source.
+If you cannot gain access to a primary source, you must make it clear in your citation that your knowledge of the work has been derived from a secondary text.

-As a PGR, it is assumed that you are already familiar with the referencing conventions for your discipline and this is your responsibility.
-However, if you are unsure how to reference correctly for your subject field you should consult your Director of Studies and use guidance available on the UWE Bristol Library resources web pages.
+As a Postgraduate Researcher, it is assumed that you are already familiar with the referencing conventions for your discipline and this is your responsibility.
+However, if you are unsure how to reference correctly for your subject field, you should consult your Director of Studies for advice and use guidance available on the UWE Bristol Library resources webpages.

-You must not make use of professional agencies in the production of your work nor submit material which has been written for you, even with the consent of the person who has written it.
+You must not make use of professional agencies, sometimes known as 'Essay Mills' in the production of your work nor submit material which has been written for you or loaned to you, even with the consent of the person who has written it.
+Neither should you allow others to borrow or copy your own work as you may also be committing an assessment offence.
 It is fundamental to your intellectual training and development that you should undertake the research process unaided.

 You must not submit work for assessment that you have already submitted (partially or in full) to fulfil the requirements of another degree course or examination, unless this is specifically provided for in the specific regulations for your programme.
 Where earlier work by you is citable, ie it has already been published, you must reference it clearly.